gleam-lang/website/_posts/2025-03-08-hello-echo-hello-git.md

 packages are included in the search.
 Thank you Diemo!

-Another option for searching within Gleam packages is [Gloogle](https://gloogle.run/search?q=fn(Int,%20Int)%20-%3E%20Order), a Gleam community project which can even search by function type signature.
+Another option for searching within Gleam packages is [Gloogle](https://gloogle.run/search?q=fn(Int,%20Int)%20-%3E%20Order), a Gleam community project, which can even search by function type signature.

 ## Custom CA certificates support